MESKONE0722/hydra-pool/README.md

 `end_time` in RFC3339 format, e.g. `1996-12-19T16:39:57-08:00` to
 limit the range of pplns shares to download.

-We will add new config options soon to rate limit the API Server for easier administration of the server.

 To expose the API Server to public, we recommend using nginx as a reverse proxy for the port, just like for the prometheus/grafana dashboard.